 We do what we do, because of habits.
 Habits run our thoughts, words, and actions.
 If they have so much power over us, what are we supposed to do about it?

 Let’s start at the beginning and break it down.
-Creating a habit is a 3 step process.
+We will take you through the entire habit loop, creating a habit is a 3 step process.

 The cue is what initiates the habit.
 Our brain responds to the cue automatically.
 The cue for your habits is not always obvious.